IschanLois/json-rpc-client-gen/README.md

  */
 {
    method: 'method1', // string
-   params: { param1: 'param1' }, // object of parameters for the RPC
+   params: { param1: 'param1' }, // object of parameters for the RPC, can also be an array for positional arguments
    isNotification: true // whether the RPC is a notification }
 ```